fabioiop/ImprovementUI/README.md

 # Notes

-The mask for the window corners has been updated to Metal.
-Therefore, the corners will not be perfectly rounded.
-But windows and popovers will be shown correctly with the
+The mask for the corners of the FrameViews has been updated to Metal API.
+Therefore, the corners will not be perfectly rounded after applying this correction.
+But the visual experience will be much more pleasant.

-If the application cannot be opened because it is from an unidentified developer:
-System Preferences > Security & Privacy > General and allow app to run
+If the application cannot be opened because it is from an unidentified developer: System Preferences> Security and Privacy> General and allow the application to run

 This utility is provided to anyone free of charge.